INFO-523-Exercises/github-starter-course-shashwatsinghds/GithubLearnings.md

 ## Profile md file
 - I have also created a profile Markdown file as suggested in the walkthrough

+## Added this change outside the main branch
+After pushing the MD file to main branch.
+Created a new dummy branch and made this change to reflect in the dummy branch.
+Once pushed, I will be creating a pull request to finish the assignment.

 ## Conclusion :tada:

 I've made great progress in understanding the basics of GitHub, but there's still more to learn and explore.
 With time and practice, I'm confident I'll become a GitHub pro! :muscle: